prebid/prebid-server/docs/endpoints/cookieSync.md

 ```
 {
-    "uuid": "blahblah",
     "bidders": ["appnexus", "rubicon"]
 }
 ```

-The `uuid` field is due to be deprecated, as it is no longer needed.
-It just gets passed through unused into the response currently.
 If the `bidders` field is an empty list, it will not supply any syncs.
 If the `bidders` field is omitted completely, it will attempt to sync all bidders.